GerrMann54/CloudProject/README.md

 - also, with the help of the command, deploy this project on your computer in the place you specified, after that the project will become active;
 - the active project has its own list of commands, the "help" command also works;
 - the active project is downloaded to the following path "specified folder/project name";
-- if this path already exists, then it and everything inside will be overwritten;
+- if this path already exists, then it and everything inside will be overwritten.
+The project is deployed on your PC by unzipping;
 - in the downloaded folder with the project name, you can add, delete, change files and folders, i.e. work with the project;
 - when you save the project using the appropriate command, it will be saved to Yandex Disk in the form in which it is located on your computer.

 IMPORTANT!
 - do not close the program while working with the project;
-- do not work with one project at the same time using this program and without it.
+- it is not recommended to work with one project at the same time using this program and without it.